tpcarlson/synth-diy/sycamore/MANUAL.md

 # Sycamore - Manual

-TODO: This desperately needs pictures, and also the demo video filming.

 ## Overview

-This is more of an in-depth look at the guts of Sycamore than you might want - if you would prefer to watch a video of it in action, see (TODO: Add video tutorial/demo link).
+This is more of an in-depth look at the guts of Sycamore than you might want - if you would prefer to watch a video of it in action, see https://www.youtube.com/watch?v=Z_jfuflqjoc (Currently unlisted).
 Sycamore lends itself to experimentation and play, probably the best way to learn it is to get a sequence going and start fiddling!

 Sycamore is, at its heart, a looping sequencer with quantization.
 The loop can have its lenth changed, and the notes produced can be shifted up and down along a scale.
 The scale can also be constrained to just a few notes, or the full scale.